blueag8/Super-Scholar/Super Scholar.md

 To have fun playing the game and build a game other's emjoy playing.

 **Users Expectations**
 To play a game that is visually appealing.
 Easy to navigate and provides clear instructions on how to play.
-As a user
+As a player I want to know how I am progressing so I would like feedback such as a scoreboard.

+Features